 Image: From 2023 Institute for Qualitative and Multimethod Research Ethnography Cohort at Syracuse University

 What is a social problem?
 How are social problems defined?
 Which social problems are worthy of outcry (and therefore change), and which are not (and therefore considered structural violence)?
 How are the problems we face globally, nationally, and right here in NYC interrelated struggles?
 These are questions we will take up throughout this semester.
-Sociologists suggest that the origins and causes of social problems lie outside of individuals, even though the effects of such problems are reflected in the behavior of individuals.
+Sociologists suggest that the origins and causes of social problems lie outside individuals, even though their effects are reflected in individual behavior.
 With that, we examine the social, economic, and ideological causes and solutions to racism, sexism, homophobia, poverty, crime and violence, drug abuse, and environmental change.
-We will juxtapose social problems (which are often recognized as a problem by the larger society) against that of structural violence (which is rarely recognized by the larger society or rendered invisible).
+We will juxtapose social problems (which are often recognized by the larger society) with structural violence (which is rarely recognized by the larger society or rendered invisible).
 We will use the lens of relationality to better understand the cross-cutting cleavages of social problems, structural violence, and our shared social world.
 Students will leave this class with an expanded sociological imagination, the ability to critically look at social issues, and funked up ideas of how our society (nationally and globally) interconnectedly operates.

 We will spend the semester investigating the roots and implications of incarceration and the disproportionate number of people of color in jails and prisons in the United States.
 We will pay attention to the consequences of these rates of incarceration on poor women and children, on immigrants, on transgender people, indigenous peoples, and on other communities of color.
 It is crucial to study the history of the modern penitentiary, including its ties to slavery and reactions to the civil rights movement.
 In so doing, we will attempt to understand not only the complex nature of violence and the role of the state in perpetrating and perpetuating violence, but also how we can contribute to developing analyses, strategies, and movements that address both interpersonal violence and the violence of state institutions.